pgRouting/pgrouting/doc/tsp/pgr_TSPeuclidean.rst

 Visual results
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Visualy, The first image is the `optimal solution
+Visually, The first image is the `optimal solution
 <https://www.math.uwaterloo.ca/tsp/world/witour.html>`__ and the second image
 is the solution obtained with ``pgr_TSPeuclidean``.